This chapter introduces the technical details of raw flash support in Mender.

 CONFIG_MTDPARTS_DEFAULT for the particular board.

-Mender needs to know what the physical erase block size of the Flash store is.
-It can be set using the following variable:
+Mender needs to know what the physical erase block size of the Flash storage

 # PEB size of 128KiB, a common size.
 MENDER_STORAGE_PEB_SIZE = "131072"